RENEE MONTAGNE, HOST:

 LINDA WERTHEIMER, HOST:

 And I'm Linda Wertheimer.
 This morning, The Washington Post is in its own headlines.
 The Graham family, which controlled the Post for eight decades, is selling the flagship paper.
+[POST-BROADCAST CORRECTION: Eugene Meyer acquired the paper in 1933; he was succeeded as publisher by his son-in-law, Phil Graham, who after his death was followed by his wife and then his son.]
 Here's Washington Post Chairman Donald Graham, in a Post-TV video talking about the sale.

 (SOUNDBITE OF POST-TV VIDEO)

 WERTHEIMER: The sale of the Post, of course, is news, but it's the buyer who shocked many people.
 And that's Jeff Bezos, the founder of the online retail giant Amazon.
 In a moment, we'll hear more about what might have spurred his interest in the news business.

 But first, let's turn to NPR media correspondent David Folkenflik, to learn more about the deal.
 Good morning, David.

 FOLKENFLIK: So the deal plays out like this: Bezos is paying about $250 million in cash for The Washington Post and a bunch of smaller publications - some suburban papers, a Latino-oriented publication in Washington, one geared for younger readers.
 What he's not getting is the rest of the properties.
 The Washington Post Co. owns also television stations, the Kaplan educational division that brought in a lot of profits for a lot of years.
 Those will be controlled by what will be a renamed company that is publicly traded, but largely controlled by the Graham family.

 WERTHEIMER: It's interesting, don't you think, that in the old days, you bought a newspaper to become a millionaire.
 Now, you have to be a millionaire to own a newspaper.